CORONAVIRUS & VIDEOCONFERENCING

 MAKE SURE TO “TEST DRIVE” THE ZOOM APP WITH YOUR CLIENTS BEFORE THE MEDIATION TO AVOID TIME WASTING CONNECTIVITY ISSUES.

 If you have any questions about these options, please contact me for more information.

 Remember: Absent a court order, you will typically need the agreement of the other side to have someone attend by phone or video as the rules require live attendance.
-However, in today’s environment, many of my mediations are switching to videoconferencing.
+However, in today’s environment, all of my mediations are switching to videoconferencing.